vbirds/tokoro/readme.md

 # tokoro
 ## Overview

 **tokoro** is a lightweight, header-only coroutine library designed for modern C++20.
 Built for game, GUI apps, and any update-driven application.
-It provides efficient and powerful coroutine scheduling in a single thread—ideal for real-time environments.
+It provides efficient and powerful coroutine scheduling in single thread—ideal for real-time environments.

 ### ✨ Highlights